Planet-AI-GmbH/tfaip/README.md

 `tfaip-lav --export_dir models/fashion_default/export`

 Most hyper parameter can be configured via command line see `tfaip-train -h` and `tfaip-train tutorial -h`.
+You can find detailed description in the [wiki](https://github.com/Planet-AI-GmbH/tf2_aip_base/wiki)

 _Contributions are welcome, and they are greatly appreciated!_